jhsu802701/rails_from_scratch_rails5/08-02-mailcatcher.md

 echo 'If you are using Docker Machine, replace "localhost" with the appropriate numerical IP address (probably 192.168.99.100).'
 # Send mail through smtp://localhost:1025
 ```
+* In your host system, open the ports.txt file in the shared directory of the Docker container.
+(Alternatively, you can enter the command "cat /home/winner/shared/ports.txt" from your Docker container.)
+Note the host port that corresponds to port 1080 in Docker.
+That's the port number to enter in your web browser in order to view the simulated email client.
 * Enter the command "sh mailcatcher.sh".
 * In the browser window in the host environment, go to the appropriate URL.
 You should see the MailCatcher interface, but there won't be any messages.
 * Enter the command "sh git_check.sh".